Domestic and International Students

 Education: Master of Health Science (MHSc) in Bioethics

-This unique program is a leading developer of practitioners engaged in education, consultation, policy, research and leadership activities.
-MHSc graduates have an impressive publication record as contributors of articles to peer-reviewed major academic and professional journals--over 85% of MHSc graduates students have published at least one article based on their graduate studies.
-Numerous MHSc graduates are now leaders in bioethics research, education, policy and practice, in both academia, health care and research institutes, government and industry.
+The MHSc in Bioethics program attracts students not only locally but also throughout Ontario, across Canada, and internationally.
+This unique program is a leading developer of practitioners engaged in bioethics education, consultation, policy, research and leadership activities.* MHSc graduates have an impressive publication record as contributors of articles to peer-reviewed major academic and professional journals – over 85% of MHSc graduates have published at least one article based on their program.
+Numerous MHSc graduates are now leaders in bioethics research, education, policy and practice, in both academia, health and research institutes, government and industry.

 Who should apply?